 A new co-located Ambulance and Fire & Rescue Station is being built at Bardi Place, Aranda.
 The site is located off Bindubi Street, opposite the Canberra High School.
-The completion date for construction of the station is early June 2016
+In the 2014-15 Budget, the government allocated $20.85 million capital and recurrent funding for the construction of this new co-located station.
+The completion date for construction of the station is programmed for early July 2016.

-The ESA apologises for any inconveniences the construction of the station my cause, however, safety of workers and the public are the main priorities.
+The ESA apologises for any inconveniences the construction of the station my cause, however, ensuring the safety of the workers on site and the public are the main priorities.

-The government has allocated $1.4m in the 2016-16 budget for the adaptive reuse of the former Fire & Rescue Station at Greenway.
+The government has allocated $1.253 million in the 2015-16 Budget for the adaptive reuse of the former Fire & Rescue Station at Greenway.
 The station will be converted into a modern, fit for purpose ambulance station.
-The completion date for the works is the end of April 2016.
+The completion of the refurbished works of the ambulance station is by the end of April 2016.

 Internal refurbishment of the station is now completed and external works are also now completed

 Minister Corbell will officially open the station on Friday 6th May 2016.
 The ESA will be holding an ‘Community Open Day’ on Saturday 7th May 2016 for the community to visit the station and enjoy the planned activities which will include a sausage sizzle and face painting, with funds raised from this being donated to local charity, Hartley Lifecare.